The same map. The opposite economy.

 - · LIHTC basis bonus stack

-$40M senior debt.
+$50M master line.
 20-metro parallel economy.

-- · Phase 1 (50 homes / 12 months) on existing R-1.5 as-of-right zoning
+- · Phase 1 (100 homes complete by month 9) on existing R-1.5 as-of-right zoning

 - · When KC clears, the model replicates into Cleveland, Chicago, Boston, Birmingham — the 20 metros of the National Housing Crisis Task Force